-• Gross-Ups: We have no tax gross-up provisions related to change-in-control.
+- No Change-in-Control Gross-Ups: We have no tax gross-up provisions related to change-in-control. - Reasonable Perquisites and Benefits: We continue to provide a program that follows good compensation governance by providing our NEOs with limited perquisites and benefits consistent with our peer group. - Clawback ("Incentive Recovery") Policy: We have a policy to recapture (or "clawback") incentive compensation paid to our NEOs. - Regular Annual Equity Grants: We have a policy of awarding equity grants during a regularly scheduled Compensation Committee meeting. - Long-term Vesting and Performance Requirements: Our 2016 awards of stock options and RSUs were granted with annual vesting over a four-year period, and our 2016 performance share awards cover a two-year performance period plus an additional one-year vesting period.

-- Reasonable Perquisites and Benefits: We continue to provide a program that follows good compensation governance by providing our NEOs with limited perquisites and benefits consistent with our peer group. - Clawback ("Incentive Recovery") Policy: We have a policy to recapture (or "clawback") incentive compensation paid to our NEOs. - Regular Annual Equity Grants: We have a policy of awarding equity grants during a regularly scheduled Compensation Committee meeting. - Long-term Vesting and Performance Requirements: Our 2015 awards of stock options and RSUs were granted with annual vesting over a four-year period, and our 2015 performance share awards cover a two-year performance period plus an additional one-year vesting period. - Stock Ownership Guidelines: We require our NEOs to attain and maintain competitive levels of Company stock ownership. - Hedging and Pledging Restrictions: We have policies restricting our NEOs from hedging or pledging Company equity securities, including securities granted under the Equity Plan (as defined below).
+- Stock Ownership Guidelines: We require our NEOs to attain and maintain competitive levels of Company stock ownership. - Hedging and Pledging Restrictions: We have policies restricting our NEOs from hedging or pledging Company equity securities, including securities granted under the Equity Plan.

-2015 Named Executive Officers
+2016 Named Executive Officers

-- Douglas D. Dirks, President & Chief Executive Officer ("CEO") - Terry Eleftheriou, Executive Vice President ("EVP") & Chief Financial Officer ("CFO") - Lenard T. Ormsby, EVP, Chief Legal Officer ("CLO") - Stephen V. Festa, EVP, Chief Operating Officer ("COO") - John P. Nelson, EVP, Chief Administrative Officer ("CAO")
+- Douglas D. Dirks, President & Chief Executive Officer ("CEO") - Terry Eleftheriou, Executive Vice President ("EVP") & Chief Financial Officer ("CFO").
+Mr. Eleftheriou's employment with the Company concluded on December 31, 2016. - Stephen V. Festa, EVP, Chief Operating Officer ("COO") - Lenard T. Ormsby, EVP, Chief Legal Officer ("CLO") - John P. Nelson, EVP, Chief Administrative Officer ("CAO")

-2015 Summary Compensation
+2016 Summary Compensation